 Since leaving government service, Kurtzer has authored numerous articles on U.S. policy, and is the co-author of Negotiating Arab-Israeli Peace: American Leadership in the Middle East.
 He served as an advisor to the Iraq Study Group, and currently serves on the Advisory Council of the American Bar Association's Middle East-North Africa Rule of Law Initiative; as a member of the Board of Trustees of the American University in Cairo; and as a member of the New Jersey-Israel Commission.

 Kurtzer received a B.A. from Yeshiva University and a Ph.D. in comparative politics (Middle East) from Columbia University.
 He has received distinguished service awards from the President, the Secretary of State, and the United States Intelligence Community, and currently holds the S. Daniel Abraham Chair in Middle East Policy Studies at Princeton University's Woodrow Wilson School of Public and International Affairs

 The Feinberg Lecture Series is made possible through an endowment established by the late Sheldon Feinberg, a former trustee of Whittier College, and his wife, Betty, in order to invite major scholars to the College to discuss broad historic, religious, and political issues encompassed by Judaism and its role in a changing world.
-Previous Feinberg Lecturers include Dr. Judea Pearl, Justice Richard Goldberg, radio talk show host and author Dennis Prager; John Loftus, prosecutor of Nazi criminals; Seymour Martin Lipsetp; John Rothmann, KGO talk show host; and Rodger Kamenetz, author of the national bestseller The Jew in the Lotus.
+Previous Feinberg Lecturers include Dr. Judea Pearl, Justice Richard Goldstone, radio talk show host and author Dennis Prager; John Loftus, prosecutor of Nazi criminals; Seymour Martin Lipset; John Rothmann, KGO talk show host; and Rodger Kamenetz, author of the national bestseller The Jew in the Lotus.